What is a 65% LTV mortgage?

 you’ve repaid enough of your current mortgage

 The higher the LTV, the more you’ll pay in interest.
-This is because the risk to the lender increases when you borrow more.
+This is because the more you borrow the higher the risk to the lender.

 Find out more about mortgage rates and deals.